Ziconius/FudgeC2/README.md

 FudgeC2 breaks projects down into campaigns.
 Each campaign will have a their own implant templates, active implants, users, and targets.

-Once you have generated a campaign and implant you will be able to interact with the any active implants from the campaign homepage.
+Once you have generated a campaign and implants you will be able to interact with any active implants from the campaign specific homepage.
+This can be reached by clicking on the campaign name in the Campaign column, or via the Campaigns dropdown in the top navigation menu.

 ![Homepage](https://user-images.githubusercontent.com/6460785/68624234-4b38a900-04ce-11ea-95dc-a2253dec4ace.png)